 A reply to Starbreeze's game director Neil McEwan's defence of their upcoming Syndicate themed game

-This software company announced a new Syndicate game, they stated it's gonna be a first person shooter.
-Many videogamers of diverse background, possibly many elitists, attacked this choice because they're not stupid, they smell the bane of humanity(Our Lord Money!) behind this decision, they sense the rodent-like aroma of a market expert, you know, those who hate both videogames and gamers because they assume the majority of people wanna play dumb products(expressed magnificently in the phrase "like the salivating dogs that you are"), and they hate videogames because they don't care about them becoming as deep as "The Importance of Being Earnest".
+This company announced a new Syndicate game, they stated it's gonna be a first person shooter.
+Many videogamers attacked this choice because they're not stupid, they sense the rodent-like aroma of a market expert, you know, those who hate both videogames and gamers because they learn that the majority of people want dumb products, and they hate videogames because they don't care about them becoming as deep as literature.
 I like to believe, instead, that the videogamers got angry because they are ready for more interesting games, not to mention most PC gamers adore real-time strategy.

 Sorry for the long premise.
 Mr. McEwan defended their decision stating that because of today's technology most of the games are bound to have a first person perspective, they will naturally be visceral, immersive.
 Syndicate will be like this, then, it's only logical, and the game would have been a fast-paced FPS back then.